What Do Transaction IDs Have to do With Chargeback & Fraud Management?

 What Is a Transaction ID?

-Transaction ID
+- Transaction ID

 A transaction ID is a sequence of numbers generated during the electronic transfer of funds from a consumer to a merchant.
 The number is used to identify a transaction for recordkeeping purposes.

-Transaction IDs are often easily located on a receipt or invoice near other essential transaction data like the merchant name, billing address, date of purchase, and order number.
+Transaction IDs are often located on a receipt or invoice near other essential transaction data like the merchant name, billing address, date of purchase, and order number.
 Computers use them to sort relevant information tied to a transaction.

-Transaction IDs shouldn’t be confused with terminal IDs, purchase orders, or payment ID numbers.
+Transaction IDs shouldn’t be confused with terminal IDs, purchase order numbers, or payment ID numbers.
 Order numbers are private to the business making the sale and wouldn’t necessarily be included in a processor’s invoice.
 In contrast, these IDs are assigned by the processor that facilitates the purchase and are assigned randomly.

 Payment ID numbers are processor-specific and function much like a merchant ID number on an invoice.
 All of these numbers will appear at the top of a purchase receipt or billing invoice and be sorted according to relevance.

-Why are Transaction IDs Used for?
+What are Transaction IDs Used for?

 Where Do I Find a Transaction ID?